cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 > By default, the search API will only return results that are in Belgium.
 In order to retrieve results outside Belgium you'll need to disable the default filter of the addressCountry URL parameter.
 You can reset this default as described in the [default filters guide](../filters/default-filters.md).

-The `addressCountry` is available as both an URL parameter and as an advanced query field:
+The `addressCountry` is available as both a URL parameter and as an advanced query field:
 * URL parameter: `addressCountry`
 * Advanced query parameter: `address.{language}.addressCountry`